• Email

 Instructions

-• Begin to make poached egg.
+• Poach the egg – Begin to make poached egg.
 I made mine using the sous vide method, cooking it at 75 Celsius for 13.5 minutes.
-See this article about sous-vide poached eggs for more info
+See this article about sous-vide poached eggs for more info.

-• In a different pot, cook half pack of Udon noodles, drain and set aside
+• Cook the udon – In a different pot, cook half pack of Udon noodles, drain and set aside.

-• After onions and kimchi begin to soften and caramelize, toss in Udon noodles and stir.
+• Toss in the noodles – Toss in Udon noodles and stir.
 Add in the kimchi juice at this time to help boost the flavor and deglaze the pan.
-If you don't have any kimchi juice, water works as well
+If you don't have any kimchi juice, water works as well.

-• Top with poached eggs and scallions and enjoy!
+• Garnish and serve – Top with poached eggs and scallions and enjoy your kimchi udon!

 Nutrition